microbit-foundation/dev-docs/software/micropython.md

 Tutorials and API documentation for developers can be [found here](https://microbit-micropython.readthedocs.io/en/latest/).

 ## Logging an Issue with the Development Team

 [Show open issues](https://github.com/bbcmicrobit/micropython/issues)

 [Log a new issue](https://github.com/bbcmicrobit/micropython/issues/new)

-[Ask a question on the mailing list](https://mail.python.org/mailman/listinfo/microbit) (you must be a member of the mailing list before you can post to it).

 ## Source Code